 Applying to the REU.
 We are looking for undergraduates who are strongly motivated to produce a research paper, are hardworking, and can work independently between meetings with the mentors.
 Please apply only if you think that you will be able to get yourself to spend long periods of time working hard on mathematical research.

 Since the stipends for the participants are funded by NSF, only US citizens or permanent residents can apply.
 If you are not a US permanent resident but may have an alternative source of funding (such as Caltech's SURF), you may contact us to discuss this.
-In particular, the above restrictions might not apply to Caltech students (contact us early for more details).

 Applications are to be submitted through mathprograms.org.
 The applications deadline is February 15th.
 You will be asked to submit a CV, transcripts, and at least one reference letter (transcripts and any other relevant information should be placed under "Additional Information").
 In your CV, please focus on your math-related background, such as participation in math competitions, previous research, math programs you previously attended, or advanced topics you learned in some program.
 Unofficial transcripts are fine.